 I am a great believer that if something is made with love from high quality, ethically sourced fabrics manufactured and made by experts paid the going rate, then it should last a lifetime if it is looked after and cared for.
-Why would anyone with a brain or a conscience even consider buying a top for one night out before binning it in to landfill, made in China or Bangladesh by people being exploited and underpaid, destroying the planet in the process?
+Why would anyone with a brain or a conscience even consider buying a top for one night out before binning it into landfill, Made in China or Bangladesh, by people being exploited and underpaid, places with the worst pollution and human rights records, all destroying the planet in the process?

 Shopping for second hand fashion is not only exciting but also allows us to discover well made quality clothing produced before this crazy fast fashion phenomenon took hold, helping you to create a unique style with pieces no one else has, the whole point of fashion in my opinion.
-If you can get over your status anxiety i.e. you care more about what others think instead of being a leader and showing others the way, you will soon discover that charity shopping, if in the right demographic, is the best kept secret on the plant.
+If you can get over your status anxiety i.e. when you care more about what others think instead of being a leader and showing others the way, you will soon discover that charity shopping, if you are in the right area, is the best kept secret on the planet.

 My top tips are simple, ALWAYS donate NEVER throw away in the bin.
 You are great and doing good, if you then buy what others cast off to become new to you, a win win all round.
-Charity begins at home so clear out your closet to make some space, take a trip to St Johns Wood High Street, the best charity shops in this north London suburb are the best I've found concentrated in one area and be proud to show the crowd the amazing designer treasures you find.
-And start asking the brands you love the question #Whomademyclothes you might be surprised by the answer.
+Charity begins at home so clear out your closet to make some space, then take a trip to St Johns Wood High Street, it offers the best charity shops UK wide in this north London suburb for quality of stock, easy access and parking, concentrated in one area and more importantly be proud to show the crowd the amazing designer treasures you find.
+And why not go the whole hog and start asking the brands you love the question #Whomademyclothes you might be surprised by the answer.